Don O'Riordan: Sligo Rovers

 In July 2001, he was appointed as manager of Sligo Rovers, but never really managed to bring any real success to the club on the playing field despite a lot of hard work both on and off the pitch that also saw him work on the commercial side of the club looking to bring much needed funds into the club.
-As he had done in Galway O'Riordan set up the Sligo Rovers Youth Policy which has since produced many players that have gone on to play for the Rovers at 1st Team level.
-After three years in the north-west O'Riordan mutually agreed to leave Sligo and returned to England after spending seven years as manager of 2 League of Ireland clubs.
+O'Riordan set up the Sligo Rovers Youth Policy which has since produced many players that have gone on to play for the Rovers at first team level.
+After three years in the north-west O'Riordan mutually agreed to leave Sligo and returned to England after spending seven years as manager of two League of Ireland clubs.
 Besides his commitment to his League of Ireland employers both in Galway and Sligo he was well known in the West of Ireland for helping the local Technical Colleges both in Galway and in Sligo and enhanced his reputation in both cities when he guided the Galway IT Men's Team to the Ireland National Senior League title and later the Senior Women's Team from Sligo IT to the National League title of Ireland.